onehilltech/ember-cli-mdc/packages/mdc-typography/README.md

 The typography package automatically adds the `mdc-typography` class to the [root of the ember application](https://guides.emberjs.com/release/configuring-ember/embedding-applications/#toc_changing-the-root-element).
 By default, this is the `body` HTML element.
-You an change the root element by change the `rootElement` property in `config/environment.js`.
+You an change the root element by changing the `rootElement` property in `config/environment.js`.

 ### Disable integration